DanW97/heatmaps/README.md

 ## heatmapz - Better heatmaps in Python

 This fork alters some of the internals to the the heatmaps package that allow more plotting options.
+See below for the excellent introduction provided by the original creator of this package.

 Python code and Jupyter notebook for an improved heatmap implementation using Matplotlib and Seaborn.